MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/deploy-dpm-protection-agent.md

     -   If you select to restart the computers later, the protection agent installation status isn't refreshed automatically on the **Agents** tab in the **Management** task area after the computer restarts, and you'll need to select **Refresh Information**.

-    -   Note that you don't need to restart the computer if you are installing a protection agent on another DPM server.
+    -   You don't need to restart the computer if you're installing a protection agent on another DPM server.

-    -   If any of the computers that you selected are nodes in a cluster, an additional **Choose Restart Method** page appears that you can use to select the method to restart the clustered computers.
+    -   If any of the computers that you selected are nodes in a cluster, an additional **Choose Restart Method** page appears, which you can use to select the method to restart the clustered computers.
 You'll need to install a protection agent on all the nodes in a cluster to successfully protect the clustered data.
 The computers must be restarted before you can start protecting data.
 As time is required to start services, it might take a few minutes after a restart before DPM can contact the agent on the cluster.

-    -   DPM will not automatically restart a computer that belongs to a Microsoft Cluster Server (MSCS) cluster.
+    -   DPM won't automatically restart a computer that belongs to a Microsoft Cluster Server (MSCS) cluster.
 You must manually restart computers in an MSCS cluster.

 7. On the **Summary** page, select **Install** to begin the installation.
 If the EULA appears, accept it for the installation to start.
 On the **Task** tab of the installation page, you can see whether the installation is successful.
 You can select **Close** before the wizard is finished and monitor the installation progress in the **Agents** tab in the **Management** task area.
 If the installation is unsuccessful, you can view the alerts in the **Monitoring** task area on the **Alerts** tab.

 >  [!NOTE]
->  After you install a protection agent on a computer that is part of a Windows SharePoint Services farm, each of the computers in the farm will not appear as protected computers on the **Agents** tab in the **Management** task area, only the computer that you selected.
+>  After you install a protection agent on a computer that is part of a Windows SharePoint Services farm, each of the computers in the farm won't appear as protected computers on the **Agents** tab in the **Management** task area, only the computer that you selected.
 However, if the Windows SharePoint Services farm has data on the selected computer, DPM protects the data on all of the computers in the farm, provided all of them have the protection agent installed.

 ## <a name="BKMK_Manual"></a>Install the agent manually